 Each and every state keeps a record of their state citizen’s criminal background.
 These online databases are connected and you can track criminal backgrounds from another state.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It helps to know which county the crime occurred in, and if the crime was in a different state, you might have to pay for a more intensive search.

 A search of someone’s criminal history you are able to find out if a person has ever been arrested, charged or convicted for any crimes, which can include: